flavorjones/concourse-deployer/README.md

 * clone a git submodule with a version of `concourse-bosh-deployment`
 * create a `secrets.yml` file with credentials and external configuration you'll use to access concourse

+You may be prompted for several things at this step, including:

+* postgres host and password
+* postgres server CA, client cert, and client key filenames (downloaded in Step 0 above)

 __NOTE:__ `secrets.yml` contains sensitive data.